Blazored/Modal/README.md

 <button onclick="@(() => Modal.Show("My Movies", typeof(Movies)))" class="btn btn-primary">View Movies</button>
 ```

-If you need to know when the modal has closed, for example to trigger a update of data.
+If you need to know when the modal has closed, for example to trigger an update of data.
 The modal service exposes a `OnClose` event which you can attach to.

 ```html
 @page "/"